digitalillusion/gatsby-plugin-silverghost/examples/tree/README.md

       )
     })

-In order to display each node of the tree we'll need some properties (the fact that it is a leaf, its label, icon, etc.) and the eventual children of a given node.
-Such children are constructed dynamically so they need to be accumulated in the state.
-However, they dont go all at the same level, but instead they are parented to a node expanded previously.
+In order to display each node of the tree we'll need some properties (the fact that it is a leaf, its label, icon, etc.) and the eventual children of such a node.
+Children are dynamical, so they need to be accumulated in the state.
+However, they don't go all at the same place, but instead they are parented to a node expanded previously.
 The collect macro solves this latter problem

 > You can also apply collect first and accumulate later.
-The result will be a list of several collected structures, which may also have a meaning in a different context
+The result will be a list of several collected paths, which may also have a meaning in a different context

 Accumulate and collect use the pathgroup parameters to understand what part of the redux state must change.
-For example, if the action path is `/tree/_0/_0_3/_0_3_1` the action payload will be applied at such position in the existing state
+For example, if the action path is `/tree/_0/_0_3/_0_3_1` the action payload will be applied at such position in the existing state.

     {
       tree: { _0: { _0_1: {...},